Whiting Petroleum: Completion Schedule Explains Weak Q2 Production, But Leverage Remains A Challenge

 The decline in production occurred in both operating areas.
 The Bakken/Three Forks play in the Williston Basin averaged 105,475 Boe/d in Q2, as compared to 109,125 Boe/d in Q1 2017 and 108,850 Boe/d in Q4 2016; the Redtail Niobrara/Codell play in the DJ Basin averaged 6,610 Boe/d, a decline from 7,635 Boe/d in Q1 2017 and 9,210 Boe/d in Q4 2016.

 Whiting’s updated 2017 guidance suggests that production volumes will catch up to the original plan by year-end.
-At the midpoint of guidance, the company projects third quarter average volumes of approximately 118,000 Boe/d and fourth quarter volumes of approximately 133,500 Boe/d.
-Based on the plan, the fourth quarter rate represents a 14% production increase relative to first quarter levels.
+At the midpoint of guidance, the company projects third-quarter average volumes of approximately 118,000 Boe/d and fourth-quarter volumes of approximately 133,500 Boe/d.
+Based on the plan, the fourth-quarter rate represents a 14% production increase relative to first-quarter levels.

-Despite the company’s assurance that production volumes will re-accelerate by year-end, the second quarter operating update is likely to be perceived as disappointing overall.
+Despite the company’s assurance that production volumes will re-accelerate by year-end, the second-quarter operating update is likely to be perceived as disappointing overall.

 Budget Revised Down, But Outspending Remains

-This back end-loaded growth is expected to be achieved based on a $950 million spending budget, which was revised down by ~$150 million.
+This back-end-loaded growth is expected to be achieved based on a $950 million spending budget, which was revised down by ~$150 million.
 The company’s original $1.1 billion budget was back end-loaded from the outset.
 Given the meaningful outspending that was built into it, the original budget appeared contingent on higher commodity prices and stronger cash flow.
 It is no surprise, therefore, that spending for the second half is being trimmed to reflect the shortfall in cash flows due to lower oil prices and delay in the production ramp-up.

 Whiting plans to drop two rigs, one in the Williston Basin and one in the DJ Basin, and run a four-rig program (all Williston Basin) through year-end.
 In my assessment, the reduction in the rig count will have little impact on 2017 production volumes as Whiting’s inventory of uncompleted wells remains extensive.
-Despite the plan to put on production 136 well in the second half (54 wells in the Williston Basin and 82 wells in the Redtail area), the company expects to arrive at year-end with a completion backlog consisting of 55 DUCs in the Bakken and 38 DUCs in the Redtail area.
+Despite the plan to put on production 136 wells in the second half (54 wells in the Williston Basin and 82 wells in the Redtail area), the company expects to arrive at year-end with a completion backlog consisting of 55 DUCs in the Bakken and 38 DUCs in the Redtail area.

 In this context, the decision to release the two rigs makes sense and alone should result in a capital saving in 2017 as large as ~$100 million, without impacting the near-term production trajectory.